How to get in and out of Battambang, rent bicycles or motos, plus our favorite tuk tuk tours.

 Battambang is a walkable city, in that most of the Western-oriented business are centered in the blocks around and to the south of Psar Nath.
 Pick up a free copy of the Siem Reap Canby guide, they have a small Battambang section with a good map that can help you navigate.

 That said, most of the sightseeing is outside of town and you’re best off hiring a tuk tuk for a day or half day.
 For a tuk tuk driver and guide, prices range between $10 and $15 for a half day and $18 to 25 for a full day.
 You get what you pay for, and the drivers who speak the best English and act as much as guides as drivers charge on the high end of that scale.

 You can rent bicycles for $2 per day through Soksabike, which is located in the Kinyei coffeeshop.
-They also offer a range of different bike tours around the countryside.
+They also rent mountain bikes for $5 per day, as well as offering a range of different bike tours around the countryside.

 Street 1.5, Battambang

 The Gecko rents motos for $7 per day or $5 per half day (fewer than 5 hours).
 Rates include a helmet.

 T: +855(0)89 924 260

 Battambang Bike offers a range of bike tours of Battambang, including architectural tours and custom-made tours.
 They also rent bicycles for $2 per day, including the use of a helmet.